Xilinx/embpf-bootfw-update-tool/README.md

 Lastly, go to [Releases](https://github.com/Xilinx/embpf-bootfw-update-tool/releases), find the latest release (V2.0), download it's "Source code" and "bin.zip".
 Unzip them in your Linux host.
 Find ```prog_spi.sh``` in the source code folder.
 Then place the bin/ folder from bin.zip in the same folder as ```prog_spi.sh```.

+In the current code base - if the host Linux has network access to github.com - the bin.zip is automatically downloaded, and unzipped into the right directly.
+However, if there is network restrictions - then manual download method specified in previous paragraph is required.

 *** Important!
 You must download and use the bin.zip file from release area for Kria and embedded plus platforms.
 Do not copy your own boot.bin files to the bin/ folder.
 Do not use the BOOT*.bin files in bin/ folder as an input to -i .
-They are special binary files created to boot u-boot with jtag uart instead of physical uart ***
+They are jtag boot binary files created to boot u-boot with jtag uart instead of physical uart ***

 Make ```prog_spi.sh``` executable: